You're now 23 weeks pregnant but what should you expect? Read week 23 of our week by week pregnancy guide to find out everything you need to know...

-At 23 weeks pregnant you’ll probably be well used to the ins and outs of pregnancy week by week guides.
-For ours we’ve gathered together all the best bits, to save you searching for the information seperately.
+At 23 weeks pregnant you’ll probably be used to the ins and outs of pregnancy week by week guides.
+For ours we’ve gathered together all the best bits, to save you searching for the information separately.

 23 weeks pregnant: Symptoms

 Your heart is working harder than ever, pumping six litres of blood around your body every minute.
-You may find yourself suffering from mild headaches.
+You may find yourself suffering from mild headaches and could also be more out of breath.
 If so, these can be treated safely with paracetamol.
 However, a persistent headache that lasts for several hours and doesn’t respond to pain killers should always be taken seriously, particularly if it is accompanied by vision problems and/or a sudden swelling of hands, face and feet.
 This could be a warning sign of a potentially life threatening condition of pregnancy known as pre-eclampsia.

 23 weeks pregnant: Fetal development

 Your baby is 28.9cm long and weighs 501 grams.
 Their proportions are similar to a newborn, but their skin is wrinkly and covered in a very fine downy hair called lanugo which usually disappears before birth.
 Blood vessels in the lungs are developing, the bones of the middle ear are beginning to harden and the fingernails are fully formed.
 From this point onwards babies seem to start dreaming.
 Researchers have observed rapid eye movement sleep in unborn babies as early as 23 weeks.
 Quite what they are dreaming about remains a mystery…

 23 weeks pregnant: The changes you should make